pugetive/plist_parser/README.md

 PlistParser
 -----------

 PlistParser accepts a Property List expressed as an XML string and transforms it into a JavaScript data structure.
-ARRAY and DICT wrapping classes are discarded - their data is returned as JavaScript arrays and associative arrays, respectively.
+ARRAY and DICT wrapping tags are discarded - their data is returned as JavaScript arrays and associative arrays, respectively.
 Currently the only output option is JSON.

-PlistParser has been tested in modern browsers as well as in the Appcelerator Titanium environment.
+PlistParser was built for use within the Appcelerator Titanium environment, but should also work with most modern browsers.
+At the very least, it works in Firefox.

 Usage
 -----